 Cattle drink water; however, there is no irrigation of pastures and water is managed in a sustainable manner by producers within the Lake Eyre Basin.

-Grassfed cattle emit 1.8% of greenhouse gases globally; however, carbon dioxide is also absorbed back into vegetation & soil as part of the carbon cycle.
+Cattle from ‘grassfed-only’ systems emit 1.8% of greenhouse gases globally; however, carbon dioxide is also absorbed back into vegetation & soil as part of the carbon cycle.

 Organic standards require producers to be great environmental stewards.